IBMTechSales/liberty-enterprise-deployment-labs/1020-Liberty-app-deployment-collectives/README - Copy.md

     ![](./images/media/image21.png)

-    b.
-From the file explorer, navigate to **techzone/lab-work/packagedServers** directory.
+2. From the file explorer, navigate to **techzone/lab-work/packagedServers** directory.

     **TIP:** the server package is named based on the version of Liberty in the package, and the placeholder server name; “**22.0.0.8-pbwServerX.zip**".